-- Rename the preset.
+• 🖾: Rename the preset.

-- After you click this icon, an orange rectangle box appears outside the preset name, indicating the preset name is editable now.
+After you click this icon, an orange rectangle box appears outside the preset name, indicating the preset name is editable now.
 Enter a new name directly.

-- Overwrite the current preset with a new one.

-- Delete the current preset.

-- Clear all the saved presets.
+- Cverwrite the current preset with a new one. - 🔟: Delete the current preset. - : Directly load the selected preset to PGM. - Clear all the saved presets.

-7.2.8.10 Adjust Screen Sequence
+7.2.8.10 Adjust Screen Display Sequence and Size

 The screen display order on the layer page is the screen creation order.
-Sometimes, it may occur that the on-site screen order is inconsistent with that order shown on the layer page which may lead to an unmatched editing effect or may confuse the operator as well.
-To solve the problem, Triton now supports the adjustment of the screen order.
+Sometimes, it may occur that the on-site screen order is inconsistent with the order shown on the layer page which may lead to the unmatched editing or may confuse the operator as well.
+To solve the problem, Triton allows you to adjust the screen display order.